wwarthen/RomWBW/Source/Doc/UserGuide.md

 documentation and use `MKZCM` as desired to customize your system.

 NZCOM has substantially more functionality than CP/M or basic Z-System.
-It is important to read the the "NZCOM Users Manual.pdf" document in order to use this operating system effectively.
+It is important to read the "NZCOM Users Manual.pdf" document in order to use this operating system effectively.

 #### Documentation